quanla/pure-react-sample-realworld/readme.md

 # How it works

-Only React as the framework of this system.
-Heavy use of React component state, component lifecycle.
-Not use React mixins or Context at all
+React itself as the framework of this system.
+Please stop thinking that React is only a view lib and not qualified as a framework.
+This system make heavy use of React component state and component lifecycle.
+Note that React mixins or React context are not used at all.

 # Getting started